 ISM Manufacturing Index vs. S&P 500 Index

-ISM Manufacturing Index vs. S&P 500 Index The U.S. ISM Manufacturing Index slipped to 48.7 in October, missing expectations of 49.5 and underscoring ongoing weakness in factory activity.
+ISM Manufacturing Index vs. S&P 500 Index U.S. factory activity jumped back to life in January, with the ISM Manufacturing Index hitting 52.6 and easily topping forecasts for 48.5.
 The chart shows the correlation between the U.S. ISM Manufacturing Index and the S&P 500 index year-over-year percent change, since 2011.
 Click the Image to Enlarge

 ISM Composite Index vs. Recessions

-ISM Composite Index vs. Recessions The economically weighted ISM composite index for the U.S. shows that economic activity is not booming, but does not suggest a looming recession.
+ISM Composite Index vs. Recessions The economically weighted ISM composite paints a picture of moderation.
+Growth has cooled, not cracked.
 Image: Real Investment Advice

 Copper to Gold Ratio vs. U.S. ISM Manufacturing